altinburak/GPT3ConnectionExample/README.md

-# GPT3ConnectionExample
+# Chat GPT - GPT3 ConnectionExample
-GPT-3 Connection Example
+Chat GPT - GPT3 Connection Example

-You can use this example to connect GPT-3 and read the result.
+You can use this example to connect Chat GPT and get the result.

-I leave how to use the result to your imagination.
+It been added console version of the ChatGPT's web interface.

+You can use this example by changing the API Key.

+To find your API Key, go to https://beta.openai.com/account/api-keys